 This condition does not cause pain or long-term vision problems.
 However, your cat will become more sensitive to bright light.
 Despite this, it’s still vital to take your cat to the vet to rule out any other serious medical conditions such as hypertension, glaucoma, or blindness.

-Cats have wide round eyes due to the medication they are on.
+Some cats have wide, round eyes due to the medications they are on.
 Some painkillers cause the pupils to dilate as a side effect.
-The only way to determine whether this is the cause is by observing how your cat’s eyes behave after administering some medication.
+The only way to determine whether this is the cause is by asking your vet whether this is a possible side effect of your cat’s medication.

 A cat’s stare can communicate what they are feeling.
 There are different types of cat stares depending on your cat’s emotions.
 So, let’s take a closer look.

-Cats that hold eye contact or stare you down do this to determine dominance.
-They’ll stare you down if they feel threatened or trying to intimidate you.
+Cats that hold eye contact or stare you down might feel threatened, might be angry, or might be trying to intimidate you.

 You can make the kitty more comfortable by breaking away from the staring and looking away.
 This reduces their level of anxiety.